 In partnership with our international network of representatives, FlowCam instruments have been deployed in over 50 countries, supporting research, development, and environmental monitoring in the life sciences, materials research, and industrial applications.

-Yokogawa Fluid Imaging Technologies has been voted one of the "Best Places to Work in Maine" for five years.
+Yokogawa Fluid Imaging Technologies has been voted one of the "Best Places to Work in Maine" for six years.